noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - Dream injection, sleep deprivation and threats in the night of 19/06/2020.
 Dream injection is a streaming of a video in our cortex with a lot of neural excitation, this is something absolutely dangerous for a brain cancer.
 - Extreme pain in the auditive system with blood spill after a first sleep.
 Dream injection also 20/06/2020.
 Extreme neural excitation on the frontal lobe.
 - As soon as I went to bed they make me sick and they don't let me sleep 21/06/2020.
 - Before sleep direct current applied directly on the **eardrum** [[12]](https://en.wikipedia.org/wiki/Eardrum) of the right ear and at 4:14 very high v2k messages and dream injection.
-25/06/2020
+25/06/2020.
+- Electronic sexual violence at 5:26 25/06/2020.

 ### External Links